 The majority of Mexican consumers prefer freshly squeezed juice as opposed to processed orange juice.
-Most of the FCOJ is sold in restaurants and hotels, also orange juice is sold in beverages with orange flavoring by different brands or in alcoholic drinks.
+Most of the FCOJ is sold in restaurants and hotels, as well as for beverages with orange flavoring by different brands, or in alcoholic drinks.

 Based on a 2011 agreement, Mexico may export 7,500 MT of FCOJ to Japan under a reduced tariff of 10 percent (most favored nation (MFN) tariff is 20 percent) through March 31, 2016.
 This quota will expand to 8,000 MT the following year and the preferential tariff will be reduced to 5 percent.
 Additionally, Mexico may export 30,000 MT of FCOJ to the European Union (EU) at a reduced tariff of 15 percent (MFN tariff is 20 percent) based on the Mexico-EU free trade agreement.
 However, the U.S. market is seen as more lucrative and is preferred by Mexican exporters.
-The HS codes are 2009.11, 2009.12, and 2009.19.